GabrieleGorreri/ChasingCheese/README.md

 # 🧀 Chasing Cheese

 ## Introduction
-A quick introduction, with use case, to Reinforcement Learning (Q-learn), used to solve the most classic problem for a mouse...find the cheese in the shortest way.
+A quick introduction, with use cases, to Reinforcement Learning (Q-learn), used to solve the most classic problem for a mouse... find the cheese in the shortest path.

 ##  📄 About the Q-learn & Bellman function
 The Q-learn is one of the most famous reinforcement leraning algorithm.
 It's considered as a "model-free" algorithm, that means it does not require a model of the environment (hence "model-free"), and it can handle problems with stochastic transitions and rewards without requiring adaptations.
 In practice means that it will follow a probability matrix to describe the multiple situations (status).
 Q-learning finds an optimal policy in the sense of maximizing the expected value of the total reward over any and all successive steps, starting from the current state.